TNAHOM/campaign/README.md

 # Campaign Messaging Platform

 Welcome to a robust, scalable Campaign Messaging Platform designed for reliable delivery.
-Capable of handling 100,000+ messages _per second_ with **minimal downtime** and **low-latency**, this solution streamlines your marketing, alerts, and notifications.
+Capable of handling 10,000+ messages _per second_ with **minimal downtime** and **low-latency**, this solution streamlines your marketing, alerts, and notifications.

-## Why This Project Rocks
+## About This Project

-- **Massive Throughput**: Push 100k+ messages/sec (and scale further!)
+- **Massive Throughput**: Push 10k+ messages/sec (and scale further!)
 - **Robust Reliability**: 99.9% uptime with self-healing queues
 - **Low-Latency**: ~10ms end-to-end delivery
 - **Elastic Scalability**: Horizontally scales across multiple nodes